anga21/RaceDay/README.md

 # RaceDay
 Web based event management system for South Arican road running ,walking and cycling community .Designed to manage events ,track personal performance history and prepare race day .

-*PART 1 - SYSTEM LANNING AND DATABASE
+*PART 1 - SYSTEM PLANNING AND DATABASE

 The system way planned and documented before any application code was written